Prod-Organisation/verademo-test-1/readme.md

 - jokes
 - heckles

-`/feed` shows the jokes/heckles that are relevant to the current user.tests
+`/feed` shows the jokes/heckles that are relevant to the current user.testssads

 `/blabbers` shows a list of all other users and allows the current user to listen or ignore.